naufalardhani/cpanel-pass-reset/README.md

 [![Build](https://img.shields.io/badge/Supported_OS-Linux-orange.svg)]()

-An easy tool to reset cpanel password when you can't upload the backdoor to the server.
+An easy tool to reset cpanel password when you can't upload backdoor to server.
+This tool will be useful only if the password reset feature on cpanel is activated.

 How to usage?
 Check this https://www.naufalardhani.com/2018/10/tutorial-reset-password-cpanel-terbaru.html